 We knew our trip to Greece was going to be expensive and had been saving accordingly for over a year.
-At $4000, the yacht excursion through the Dodecanese Islands was, alone, enough to nearly break the budget.
+At $4000 USD, the yacht excursion through the Dodecanese Islands was, alone, enough to nearly break the budget.
 So I was working the travel websites overtime to find the cheapest flights from Atlanta, Georgia, to Rhodes, Greece.

 As it turns out, the most affordable route for our scheduled dates went through Istanbul, Turkey.
 I had been to the Ionian coast of Turkey as a kid, but had always wanted to visit Istanbul, that ancient seat of declining Roman dominance.
 That gateway to conquest for Persians, Turks, Muslims, and Christians alike.
 That historical terminus of the iconic Orient Express Railway.
 That fabled and vibrant modern metropolis that bridges the Bosphorus and reaches between worlds to join Asia to Europe.

 We wanted to expose the boys to an authentic cultural experience while in Istanbul, so I turned to Airbnb for accommodations.
 We found a room on the top floor of a villa in Fatih, a conservative and predominately Muslim neighborhood of Istanbul overlooking the southern bank of the Golden Horn.
-Our hosts, Manwar and Moutasm, were Syrian brothers who recently relocated to Istanbul ahead of the escalating conflict in their home country.
+Our hosts, Manwar and Moutasm, are Syrian brothers who recently relocated to Istanbul ahead of the escalating conflict in their home country.

 Moutasm met us at the taxi stop and immediately greeted us in perfect English.
 An affable, good-looking kid of 17, he encouraged us to call him Thomas, his chosen Western name.
 We divided up the luggage and began the 20-minute walk to the villa, up twisting alleyways too narrow for auto traffic, with Thomas, Zack, and Ben leading the way.
 By the time we arrived at the Airbnb, the boys had all become fast friends, discussing travel, video games, and, most importantly, girls.